jhuliangr/ConsoleMultiplayerGame/README.md

 # Console Point collector game

-### For compiling the game with vscode make the tasks.json to look like this:
+### For compiling the game in vscode make the tasks.json to look like this:

 ```JSON
 {